 “I think activism is something you do or you don’t,” Anthony said.
 “It’s not something you kinda look forward or plan out.
 It’s something that should come natural.
 I’ll always be apart of or active when it comes to activism and speaking up when it comes things to do with communities and people that things we go through the day.
 It’s going to be a natural thing for me.”

 Moving words from Anthony, who has taken up the cause like many athletes and celebrities on Saturday.
 Miami Heat guard Dwyane Wade and actress Gabrielle Union, his wife, donated $200,000 earlier this month to send kids to the march.
 Bill Russell, Anthony Rizzo, Chris Paul, LeBron James, Steve Kerr, Ben Simmons and Kelly Oubre all expressed their support in monetary donations, words of encouragement or actual marches on Saturday.
 Even Patriot’s owner Robert Kraft paid a plane to fly all those from Marjory Stoneman affected to D.C. for the march.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!